 “Okay.
 I’ll swap you the soup for your birthright,” Jacob said.

 “What good is a birthright if I starve to death,” Esau said.

-The brothers weren’t joking.
+The brothers weren’t joking around.
 Esau made a vow that his rights belonged to Jacob.
 He slurped up the soup, wiped his chin, and forgot all about it.

 Jacob was sneaky, but God blessed him anyway.
-He really wanted God’s gifts.
+He really wanted the important things, God’s gifts.
 Esau only thought about his stomach.
-You wouldn’t trade your family’s house for a Happy Meal, but Esau didn’t see that.
+It would be like trading your family’s house for a Happy Meal.

-We’ve been given blessings from God, but many people swap for much less.
-They focus on money, or having fun.
+We’ve been given blessings from God, but many people swap for far less.
+Instead of focusing on God’s kingdom, they try to make lots of money, or trying to be popular.
 They trade God’s eternal promises, for stuff here on earth that won’t last.

 Don’t be a silly Esau and trade God’s best for temporary things.